Intuit Merchant Services = Hidden Fees & Fine Print

 Intuit considered only about 21% of this customer's total volume as qualified, and 80% of its volume was surcharged.

+This type of pricing is misleading at best, and enables hidden credit card fees in the form of non-qualified surcharges.
 Take a look at CardFellow's credit card processing guide to learn more about how credit card processors like Intuit use tiered pricing to manipulate pricing.

 The Fine Print